 The WYSO Digital Archives Fellow is Jocelyn Robinson.
 Her series, Rediscovered Radio can be found here.

-WYSO volunteer Andy Valeri wrote a paper on the WYSO Archives Project as part of his masters research as the University of Dayton.
+WYSO volunteer Andy Valeri wrote on the history of the WYSO Archives Project as part of his masters research at the University of Dayton.
 Click here to read more.